Originally published in Feb 2012.

 Let’s begin by breaking down the fundamentals of each business.
 Both fitness competitions and publishers (magazines) are exactly that – businesses.
 They exist to earn profit.
 I am, at present, unaware of any fitness magazine or competition which is non-profit.

 Having said that, fitness competitions spend money on venue rentals, advertisement and administration.
-They make money by selling tickets to the shows, charging athletes registration fees and individual category fees and collecting revenues from advertisers, sponsors, and percentages from their make up artists and hosts hotels.
+They make money by selling tickets to the shows, charging athletes registration fees and individual category fees and collecting revenues from advertisers, sponsors, and percentages from their makeup artists, amateur photographers and hosts hotels.
 The basic rule of a successful business is to spend as little as possible and make as much as possible.
-For some reason, however, people expect these organizations to perform as though they were non-profit.
+For some reason however, people expect these organizations to perform as though they were non-profit.

 While there certainly are relationships between fitness organizations and publishers, money always talks.
 When it comes down to it, the magazine will always give the cover to the athlete they feel will earn them the most money – independent of the organization they may be affiliated with.